ajveach/threedo/README.md

 ```

 ### UI
-The threedo UI system will soon be rebuilt to properly reflect the changes to threedo's model structure.
-This documentation will be reflected to show those changes when implemented.
+The threedo UI system is being rebuilt to inherit from the threedo.Node model.
+Currently threedo.UI.text is the only option available.
+It supports positioning, custom text content, custom classes, and all of the inherited properties and methods from the Node model (name, update(), fixedUpdate(), ...).

 ```
 // Create a text UI element
-threedo.UI.text({
+new threedo.UI.text({
 	name : "threedoLogo",
-	text:"threedo",
-	class:"threedo-UI-logo"
+	text : "threedo",
+	class : "threedo-UI-logo",
+	position : {
+		top : 10,
+		right : null,
+		bottom : null,
+		left : null
+	}
 });
 ```